 There are lots of activities that you can participate in to help you find your way here at Holland College.
 Whether it is through social activities, athletics, recreational sports, clubs, or by being active in student leadership through the student union, you will find that participating will help you feel like you belong here.
 By socializing with our international students, you will learn more about different cultures, languages, and histories, and gain a strong sense of how you fit into it all!

 We understand that becoming a part of the residence community is not always easy.
-Some of you may find it difficult to put yourself out there to make new friends.
-First and foremost, please understand that you're not alone, and there is nothing wrong with you—even if no one else is talking about feeling out of place.
-Adjusting to college and feeling like you belong can be a process that takes a bit of time and effort.
-Just because everyone else seems not to be struggling with issues of fitting in doesn't mean they aren't doing so internally.
-There are so many great students and staff here from all over the world so get yourself involved and become part of this amazing community.
+You may find it difficult to put yourself out there to make new friends.
+First and foremost, please understand that you're not alone, and there is nothing wrong with you—even if no one else is talking about feeling out of place, other people are bound to feel the same way.

 It is important to sit down with your roommates and have an honest conversation about how you are going to handle different aspects of living together.
 Here are a few suggestions to start the conversation:

 Sharing of Items